 COMMON BRAND NAME(S): Glucotrol

-USES: Glipizide is an anti-diabetic drug (sulfonylurea-type) used along with a proper diet and exercise program to control high blood sugar.
-It is used in patients with type 2 diabetes (non-insulin-dependent diabetes).
-It works by stimulating the release of your body's natural insulin.
+USES: Glipizide is used with a proper diet and exercise program to control high blood sugar in people with type 2 diabetes.
+It may also be used with other diabetes medications.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.
+Glipizide belongs to the class of drugs known as sulfonylureas.
+It lowers blood sugar by causing the release of your body's natural insulin.

-HOW TO USE: Take this medication by mouth 30 minutes before a meal, usually once daily before breakfast; or use as directed by your doctor.
+HOW TO USE: Take this medication by mouth 30 minutes before breakfast or the first meal of the day as directed by your doctor, usually once daily.
 Some patients, especially those taking higher doses, may be directed to take this drug twice a day.
-The dosage is based on your medical condition and response to therapy.
+The dosage is based on your medical condition and response to treatment.

 Additional Glucotrol Information